NiklasJonsson/gfx/notes.md

 * The host buffer is only used in `ram::render::Mesh`.
 Consider moving it to `ram`.
 * Consider moving `elem_size` and `elem_align` into BufferDescriptor.
 This would reduce the contents for most of the enums.
 * Consider moving the `enqueue` functions to free functions.

+### Directional lights improvements

+* Directional lights improvements: Try to reproduce the scene bounds in the opengl or sascha willems examples for directional light shadows and see if the issues with pixelated examples can be reproduced.
+* Implement cascaded shadow maps for directional lights.

+### BUG: Changes in #included files in shaders are not recompiled during runtime